Section 1: Purpose and Contents of this page:

 Only the academic registrar may approve requests for TWD.

-Students deemed to be TWD must not undertake any formal study for the period of the temporary withdrawal and must cease to receive instruction from their department.
+During an approved period of TWD, students must not undertake any formal study for the duration of the TWD and must cease to receive instruction from their department.

 However, during a period of TWD, a student will retain their: